-3.523 The European Union estimates that around 20% of its population suffers from unacceptable noise levels.
-Exposure to high noise levels can result in annoyance, sleep disturbance and adverse health impacts including cardiovascular problems, hypertension, heart disease and mental health troubles.

-3.534 The planning system has a role to play in ensuring that new development does not result in increasing numbers of people exposed to adverse noise impacts.
-By guiding development to the right locations and, where necessary, specifying design and layout issues, planning authorities can help to prevent and minimise the consequences of noise.

-3.545 As required by the European Noise Directive (2004) and Environmental Noise (Scotland) Regulations 2006, a Draft Noise Action Plan has been developed for the Aberdeen area, identifying Candidate Noise Management Areas (CNMAs) and Candidate Quiet Areas (CQAs) in the city.
+- 3.53 The European Union estimates that around 20% of its population suffers from unacceptable noise levels.
+Exposure to high noise levels can result in annoyance, sleep disturbance and adverse health impacts including cardiovascular problems, hypertension, heart disease and mental health troubles. - 3.54 The planning system has a role to play in ensuring that new development does not result in increasing numbers of people exposed to adverse noise impacts.
+By guiding development to the right locations and, where necessary, specifying design and layout issues, planning authorities can help to prevent and minimise the consequences of noise. - 3.55 As required by the European Noise Directive (2004) and Environmental Noise (Scotland) Regulations 2006, a Draft Noise Action Plan has been developed for the Aberdeen area, identifying Candidate Noise Management Areas (CNMAs) and Candidate Quiet Areas (CQAs) in the city.
 CNMAs are areas where people are most likely to be affected by noise (predominantly transport noise) and which must therefore be carefully managed, while CQAs are areas of quiet and tranquillity which provide a range of benefits to health, wellbeing and the environment.
 Both CNMAs and CQAs must be protected from increases in noise exposure resulting from new development.
-It is also important to ensure that occupiers of a new development near to proposed new potentially noisy developments are protected from the adverse effects of noise.
+It is also important to ensure that occupiers of a new development near to existing noise sources and existing noise sensitive developments located near to proposed new potentially noisy developments are protected from the adverse effects of noise.